AsadullahFarooqi/portfolio/content/pages/experience.md

 ## Software Engineer
 **[Siemens](https://www.sw.siemens.com/en-US/), Lahore/Remote**  *Feb 2020 - Mar 2022*
-- Added AWS and Azure support in the IoT Edge solution for MQTT protocol using the AWS and Azure SDK.
+- Added AWS, Azure, and Flogo support in the IoT Edge solution for telemetry via MQTT using the AWS and Azure SDK.
 That involves device authentication, provisioning, and data sending.
-Wrote unit tests for the code.
-- Wrote a complete test automation framework using Python for unit testing for the IoT Framework which would be deployed in Jenkins.
-Added features in other automation software that are deployed with Jenkins.
+- Wrote a complete test automation framework using Python for unit testing for the IoT Framework.
+And added features in other automation software.
-- Worked with Debian Linux and Yocto Linux builds from the code till the release build.
-Build, and debug the Linux images and deploy the IoT framework on them, etc.
-- The Tech stack in my daily job was Golang, Python, Docker, C, GCC Debugger and other debugging tools, make, Cmake, Linux, virtualization, Delve Debugger, and other debugging tools.
+- Tech-Stack in my daily job: Golang, Python, Docker, C, GCC Debugger and other debugging tools, make, Cmake, Linux, virtualization, Delve Debugger, and other debugging tools.

 ## Python Contractor
 **[TechBay](#), Remote**  *Nov 2020 - Jan 2021*